choueric/kbdashboard/README.md

 ## build
 Build the target for specified kernel profile.
 The way to specify profile is as same as command 'config'.

-## choose
-Choose the current profile by name or index.